According to the, one in two Americans will develop gum disease in their lifetime.

 Because it’s such a common ailment, it’s important to be aware of the signs and symptoms.

-During this procedure, we will deep clean the area underneath your gums to remove plaque, tartar, and bacteria.
+During this deep clean the area underneath your gums to remove plaque, tartar, and bacteria.
 We will then irrigate under the gum line with an antimicrobial rinse.
 A follow-up appointment will occur 4-6 weeks later to check that the periodontal disease is controlled.
-Our dentist and hygienist will determine how often to come for routine maintenance cleanings.
+Our dentist and hygienist will determine how often to come for routine maintenance cleanings., we will

 If left untreated, gum disease can lead to serious oral health complications.
 Call our Kalamazoo dentist today if you have any of the above symptoms.
 Our team will schedule you for an oral examination to check for signs of gum disease.

-If you have any symptoms of gum disease, call Gentle Dentistry today.
-Our dentist in Kalamazoo, MI can help you treat and prevent future instances of gum disease.
-Give our office a call at (269) 381-3890 to make an appointment.
+Our Kalamazoo, MI, gum disease prevention dentist can help you treat and prevent future instances of gum disease.
+Call Gentle Dentistry today at (269) 381-3890 to make an appointment, or contact us online.

 Our dental office treats many types of traumatic dental injuries, such as teeth that have been chipped, moved, or knocked out.
 Please contact our Kalamazoo, MI office for help with a dental emergency.